 The tennis club is a coeducational team of tennis enthusiasts who meet in Sanford Field House several times per week for the purpose of engaging in some informal competitive tennis.
 The club competes against area colleges each semester.
-Contacts
+Contacts:

 : Daily workouts

 The Colgate Triathlon Club strives to unite existing student triathletes and to provide support and advice to students who wish to compete in triathlons.
 All students with an interest in cycling, swimming, and running with their peers, whether they are experienced or novices, are eligible for membership in the Colgate Triathlon Club.
 Any individuals who want to challenge themselves are free to participate in club activities and workouts.
 Competition between members is not the goal — the goal is for students to compete only with themselves.
-Contact
+Contacts

 : 2-4 practices per week